-However, priority will be given to the attendance of the complainant (where applicable), other interested parties (*as defined in Statutory Guidance) and representatives of the Independent Police Complaints Commission.
+However, priority will be given to the attendance of the complainant (where applicable), other interested parties (*as defined in Statutory Guidance) and representatives of the Independent Office for Police Conduct.
 Members of the media will be allocated a proportionate number of seats based on the overall number of spaces available.

 - Members of the public attend as observers only and will not be permitted to participate in any part of the proceedings.
 Any behaviour that does, or is likely to interfere with the proper conduct of proceedings may result in a requirement to leave the hearing.

 - Members of the public, including the media, will be required to register in advance of the hearing date through the online facility on the Force website.
 If you have not registered to attend in advance of the hearing, admittance will be declined.

 - Attendees will be required to produce photographic ID on the date of attendance, prior to admission to the hearing.
 Failure to do so will result in your exclusion from the Hearing.

 - The Hearing Chair is permitted to place any reasonable restrictions on the recording and broadcasting of the case where this is justifiable and necessary to ensure the smooth running and fairness of proceedings.
 Audio and video recording will not be allowed unless expressly permitted by the Hearing Chair.
 Observers may text or use Facebook and other social media during the Hearing unless specific restrictions have been put in place by the Chair.